StanzaSystems/apis/README.md

 # Stanza Public APIs

-This repository contains the Stanza protocol specification and the corresponding Language Independent Interface Types (.proto files) as well as our REST APIs (*.json files).
+This repository contains the Stanza API as Language Independent Interface Types (.proto files) as well as our corresponding REST API (.json files).
 It is recommended to generate and use language specific gRPC clients whenever possible.

 ## Generate gRPC Client Libraries